10 Best Museums in Tenerife

 Museum of Nature and Archaeology| ©Jasna S

-The Museum of Nature and Archaeology is located in an old neoclassical building built in the eighteenth century.
+The Museum of Nature and Archaeology is located in an old neoclassical building constructed in the 18th century.

 Archaeological Area

-In this part of the tour you can learn about the aboriginal Guanches, who inhabited Tenerife before the European conquest.
-To do this, you can access the following exhibits:
+In this part of the tour, you can learn about the Guanche people, who inhabited Tenerife before the European conquest.
+To do so, you can explore the following exhibits:

-• Biological Anthropology: contains valuable archaeological finds, such as the Guanche mummy, dating from between the eleventh and thirteenth centuries.
-You will also find funerary objects, bowls, instruments and other Guanche antiquities.
+• Biological Anthropology: features valuable archaeological finds, such as the Guanche mummy, dating from the 11th to the 13th centuries.
+You’ll also find funerary objects, bowls, instruments, and other Guanche artifacts.

-• Didactic classroom**:** in this area there are a series of educational activities focused on the culture of the island.
-It is the ideal place if you are visiting Tenerife with children.
+• Educational Classroom: This area hosts a series of educational activities focused on the island’s culture.
+It’s the ideal place if you’re visiting Tenerife with children.

-• Gallery: through various images you will learn about the aspects that forged the identity of the Guanches and how it influenced the new civilizations.
+• Gallery: Through various images, you’ll learn about the aspects that shaped the identity of the Guanches and how this influenced new civilizations.

 Nature Area

-In this room you will find a large collection of nature that serves as a testimony of the changes that have taken place on the island over the centuries:
+In this room, you’ll find an extensive natural history collection that serves as a testament to the changes the island has undergone over the centuries:

-• Mineral samples**,** with some amethyst quartz, silica crystals and a series of rocks, including some lunar rocks.
+• Mineral specimens, including some amethyst quartz, silica crystals, and a variety of rocks, including some lunar rocks.

-• Recreations of fossil sites with tropical marine fauna.
+• Recreations of fossil sites featuring tropical marine fauna.
 Also, terrestrial vertebrates and invertebrates.

-• Where: Museum of Nature and Archeology.
+• Where: Museum of Nature and Archaeology.
 Santa Cruz de Tenerife.

-If you want to make the most of your 3-day visit to Tenerife and learn about the evolutionary process experienced by the military art of the islands, you have to visit the Military Historical Museum of the city.
+If you want to make the most of your 3-day visit to Tenerife and learn about the evolution of military art on the islands, you must visit the city’s Military History Museum.

-During the tour you will discover chronologically the preserved funds through its rooms: Conquest of the Canary Islands, Fortifications and Militias, Victory of Gutierrez over Nelson, Civil War and Economic Command and Spanish West Africa.
+During the tour, you’ll explore the museum’s collections chronologically through its galleries: Conquest of the Canary Islands, Fortifications and Militias, Gutiérrez’s Victory over Nelson, Civil War, and Spanish Economic Command and West Africa.

-In these rooms you will see models showing what the island was like in the past, plans with war strategies, white weapons, flag collections, cartography, telemetry, artillery, measuring and calibration instruments.
+In these rooms, you’ll see models depicting what the island looked like in the past, maps showing war strategies, bladed weapons, collections of flags, cartography, telemetry, artillery, and measuring and calibration instruments.

-In the garden area of the museum, you will see heavy material such as the so-called Hercules Cannon, gunboats of the sea front and a series of historic vehicles, among others.
-In addition, from the top you can enjoy a privileged view of the coastline and the port of the city.
+Meanwhile, in the museum’s garden area, you’ll see heavy equipment such as the so-called Hercules Cannon, coastal gunboats, and a series of historic vehicles, among other items.
+Additionally, from the upper level, you can enjoy a privileged view of the coastline and the city’s port.

 • Price: free admission.